Myriad-Dreamin/shiroa/github-pages/docs/introduction.typ

 *shiroa* source and documentation are released under the #link("https://www.apache.org/licenses/LICENSE-2.0")[Apache License v2.0].

+The source and documentation in theme directory `themes/starlight` are released under the #link("https://www.mozilla.org/en-US/MPL/2.0/")[Apache License v2.0].

-The source and documentation in theme directory in `themes/mdbook` are released under the #link("https://www.mozilla.org/en-US/MPL/2.0/")[Mozilla Public License v2.0].
+The source and documentation in theme directory `themes/mdbook` are released under the #link("https://www.mozilla.org/en-US/MPL/2.0/")[Mozilla Public License v2.0].